 Allow Kids To Earn Some Extra Screen Time

-Isn’t it okay to allow some screen time in moderation?
+Isn’t it okay to allow some screen time in moderation when you’re in pursuit of less technology?

 So, why not give it a boost?

-Make screen time restrictions for your kids, such as a program or 30 minutes of screen time if they complete a task.
+Make screen time restrictions for your kids, such as a time limits on a program or 30 minutes of screen time if they complete a task.
 Here are some ideas to get you started:

 They must first finish age-appropriate chores, assist around the house, and care for family pets.